-- Fill a large pot with water (enough water to allow room for penne & zucchini to boil together).
-Place pot on high heat; move on to step 2 while water heats up.
+- Fill a large pot with water (enough for penne & zucchini to boil together) and place on high heat.
+While water heats up, toast the walnuts.

-- To toast walnuts- heat a dry skillet over medium-high heat.
-Add walnuts to pan, stirring frequently for 2-3 minutes, or until just browned and toasted.
-Do not cook too long or they will scorch, ew.
+- To toast walnuts: Heat a dry skillet over medium-high heat.
+Add walnuts, stirring frequently for 2-3 minutes, or until just browned and toasted.
 Remove from pan and cool.

 - To make the pesto: Combine basil, garlic cloves, pine nuts, a pinch of salt, and half of the olive oil (1/4 cup) in food processor.
 Stop to scrape down the sides of processor’s bowl when needed, then gradually add the remaining 1/4 cup of olive oil.
-Add parmesan cheese to the mixture, stir to combine.
+Add parmesan cheese, stir to combine.

-- Once done, drain and return to pot.
-Add bacon, walnuts, and pesto to pan.
+- Once timer is done, remove pot from heat.
+Drain pasta & zucchini, return to pot.
+Add bacon, walnuts, and pesto to pot.
 Stir to combine, then transfer to serving bowls.
 Top your pesto penne dish with a bright squeeze of fresh lemon, and more parmesan cheese if desired.
 Enjoy!

 We really hope that you (and whoever you serve this to) get a satisfying kick out of this Penne Pesto with Zucchini, Bacon, and Walnuts!
 Please leave us a comment when you make it, we want to know what you think!
 And please like and share if you know somebody who would enjoy making this recipe!